 As a graduate school devoted to preparing health professionals to lead and advance care in their respective fields, it is essential that our graduates are well equipped to do so in an increasingly diverse society.
 Changing demographics in the U.S. and beyond make it more important than ever that our students, faculty, staff, and alumni are knowledgeable about and sensitive to differences in health beliefs and practices among the many different cultures represented in today's patient populations and communities.
 Becoming a culturally competent practitioner is a critical part of every academic program offered at the MGH Institute.

-Our commitment to diversity focuses on our students, faculty, and graduates' ability to participate in system and policy changes aimed at addressing health disparities and ensuring access to affordable, safe, and high quality health care for our most vulnerable populations.
+Our commitment to diversity focuses on our students, faculty, staff, and graduates' ability to participate in system and policy changes aimed at addressing health disparities and ensuring access to affordable, safe, and high quality health care for our most vulnerable populations.

 We also work with the campus community to foster and continually reinforce a climate of inclusiveness, where all members of the community feel equally welcomed and respected.
 Such a climate must infuse not only our daily interactions with each other but also be reflected in our classroom, lab, and clinical learning environments.